TTLabs/EvaporateJS/README.md

 ### .supported

 The `supported` property is _Boolean_, and indicates whether the browser has the capabilities required for Evaporate to work.
-Needs more testing.

 ### s3FileCacheHoursAgo